Skip to main page content

 3. A request to initiate the Formal Appeal Process must be filed with the Associate Vice-President, Student Success within five College working days of the transmission of the Dean's decision concluding the Informal Appeal Process.

-4. If the Associate Vice-President has previous involvement in or knowledge of the decision under appeal, he will direct the appeal to the Registrar or, if he is not eligible because of prior involvement or knowledge, to a Dean who has no prior involvement with or knowledge of the decision.
+4. If the Associate Vice-President has previous involvement in or knowledge of the decision under appeal, they will direct the appeal to the Registrar or, if they is not eligible because of prior involvement or knowledge, to a Dean who has no prior involvement with or knowledge of the decision.
 If the Associate Vice-President is replaced in an appeal by the Registrar or a Dean, the remainder of this policy should be read with “Associate Vice-President, Student Success’ replaced with “Registrar” or “Dean”, as appropriate.

 5. The request for a Formal Appeal must be in writing, addressed to the Associate Vice=President, Student Success and include the following: